 Harnessing the strength of restraint

 Ella’s voice and style have often been described with words like “serene” and “unpretentious.”
 She is, perhaps, the most beloved vocalist in U.S. history.

 “Ella can do anything to a melody except damage,” wrote L.A.
 Times jazz critic Leonard Feather.
 Without embellishing, without “telling” people how they were supposed to feel, she gave each song a force of beauty and emotion few have ever matched.
 Much like Rubinstein.

 The next time you’re thinking about what “voice” to adopt for your marketing, think of Ella.
 It might prevent you from setting off people’s bullshit detectors.

-I help busy entrepreneurs and managers elevate their marketing so they can win high-value clients and achieve greater impact.
+I help busy entrepreneurs and managers elevate their marketing to achieve greater impact and win high-value clients.